THE FLAX STRIPPER WILL BE CLOSED FOR THE MONTHS OF JUNE &JULY. (open by prior arrangement)

 The production of phormium fibre on a large scale did not commence until the late 1860s, when a machine was invented to beat the green leaf between a revolving metal drum and a fixed metal bar.
 Metal beaters on the surface of the drum struck the leaf at great speed, stripping away the non-fibrous material and releasing the strands of fibre.

-The flax stripper used in the museum is one that was operating at a firm called Bonded Felts, owned by Bill Hoskins.
-It was designed by Mr E Sutton in 1930 and was capable of stripping 16 tons of green leaf in a day.
+The flax stripper used in the museum is one that was operated at the firm of Bonded Felts managed by Mr Bill Hoskins.
+It was designed by Mr E Sutton (c1946) and was capable of stripping 12 ton of green leaf per day.